 Many people instinctively find it is easier to eat little and often of foods they like.
 If one literally has no appetite even this can be challenging.
 If this is you, perhaps try and see food as medicine – something you ‘take’ at certain times in order to help get you through the day.

 Don’t wait until you are hungry.
 If you can only eat a couple of mouthfuls at a time, try and eat something – or have a prescribed supplement drink – every hour.
 If you are able to manage a bit more in one go then every hour and a half to two hours may be sufficient.
 Check with your medical team for guidance as to how often you should eat and how many calories you should aim to take in per day.
+Here is some guidance from Cancer Research UK on supplement drinks to make and to buy.

 Choose high calorie foods where possible.
 For example, a small handful of nuts will give you about 200 calories, and they are full of nutrients too.
 One tablespoon of peanut butter (which can go on toast, in rice pudding, on a small pancake or in a savoury sauce) has 100 calories and 8 grams of fat.